kubernetes/website/README.md

 ## Thank you

-Kubernetes thrives on community participation, and we appreciate your contributions to our website and our documentation!
+Kubernetes thrives on community participation, and we appreciate your contributions to our website and our documentation.